Dead Moon Circus: Amazoness Quartet

 The Amazoness Quartet (アマゾネス・カルテット, Amazonesu Karutetto) (Note: This group-name is sometimes rendered as Amazoness Quartetto by English-speaking fans, but the romanization of their name can be seen on Japanese merchandise.
 They are called the Amazoness because they are girls from the Amazon rainforest; they are not Amazon warrior women.) are the four young girls CereCere, PallaPalla, JunJun, and VesVes.
 Their attacks are derived from circus skills, with each having a specific talent.
 In the manga, they also created and commanded the Amazon Trio to attack the Sailor Guardians, whereas in the anime the Trio came before the Quartet and served Zirconia.
 In the Cloverway English adaptation, they are called the "Amazon Quartet".

 The Sailor Quartet as they appear in Sailor Moon Eternal.
 Left to right: Sailor Vesta, Sailor Juno, Sailor Pallas, and Sailor Ceres.

 They are actually the Sailor Quartet—commonly referred to in English-speaking fandom as the "Asteroid Guardians", because they are named after the first four major asteroids to be discovered (Ceres, Pallas, Juno, Vesta).
 The four asteroids hold particular importance because they were originally considered planets in history before more were discovered.
 They had been placed in a deep sleep somewhere within the Amazon Jungle, awaiting the time when they could become the future protectors of Sailor Chibi Moon, analogous to Princess Serenity's four Inner Guardians and to Prince Endymion's Four Kings of Heaven.
 However, Queen Nehelenia woke them prematurely and forced them to work for her.
 At her defeat, they are returned to their true forms by Usagi (in the form of Neo-Queen Serenity) and to their long sleep.
 During the fifth story arc, they accompany Sailor Chibi Moon from the future to help in the fight against Shadow Galactica.
 The Sailor Quartet's uniforms are a cross between those worn by the Sailor Team in their first forms and their final forms, with the Quartet's own image colors.
-They are shown using two attacks as a group: Pink Lady's Freezing Kiss (all four of them plus Sailor Chibi Moon) and Amazoness!
-Jungle Arrow (used by the four Quartet members).
+They are shown using two attacks as a group: Pink Ladies Freezing Kiss (all four of them plus Sailor Chibi Moon) and Amazoness Jungle Arrow (used by the four Quartet members).